Childhood apraxia of speech is a sound disorder that occurs when your child’s brain struggles to coordinate speech movements.

 What Is Childhood Apraxia Of Speech?

-Childhood apraxia of speech is a rare speech disorder where your child has difficulty making accurate movements while speaking.
+Childhood apraxia of speech is a rare speech sound disorder where your child has difficulty making accurate movements while speaking.

 Often, they know exactly what they want to say, but the challenge arises when their brain sends the signals to move their mouth and related speech muscles.